ElianEgrt/Projet-Long/Readme.md

 In addition, to manage the dynamical side of our website, an asynchronous function (`genHtml` specified in `src/index.js`) is called each time the website user asks for a dynamical content (to generate the html files according to this request and store them in the `public` folder).

-Express simply serve all these files located in the `public` folder.
+Express simply serves all these files located in the `public` folder.

 ```javascript
 // server/index.js